cbg-ethz/Jnotype/workflows/README.md

 In this project we looked at labeled Bayesian pyramids, which introduce fixed effects to the framework of [Bayesian pyramids](https://academic.oup.com/jrsssb/article/85/2/399/7074362) of Yuqi Gu and David Dunson.
 As such, the labeled Bayesian pyramids are a subclass of dependent mixture models and can be used for exploratory data analysis of cancer genotypes.
-The manuscript will be released in late 2024.
+The manuscript will be released in Summer 2025.

 ### Conditional Bernoulli mixture model